arnb-smnta/collaborative-ai_codeEditor/README.md

 | **WebSocket** | `/collaborate/ws/{file_id}`  | Real-time collaborative code editing        |
 | **WebSocket** | `/collaborate/notifications` | Real-time notifications (e.g., user joined) |

+## 💻 Real-Time Collaboration Implementation

+The real-time collaboration feature is implemented using WebSockets with the following key components:

+- **Connection Manager**: Tracks active users and their editing sessions
+- **Operational Transformation**: Resolves conflicts when multiple users edit the same section
+- **Cursor Tracking**: Shows live positions of all collaborators in the document
+- **Event Broadcasting**: Notifies all connected clients about changes in real-time
+- **Connection Recovery**: Handles reconnection and state synchronization if connection drops

+## 🤖 AI Debugging Integration

+The AI-assisted debugging feature leverages the OpenAI API to:

+1. Analyze submitted code for syntax errors and logical bugs
+2. Suggest performance improvements based on best practices
+3. Provide explanations for detected issues
+4. Generate sample fixes that users can accept or reject
+5. Support multiple programming languages with context-aware suggestions

 ## 🧪 Testing

 The project includes comprehensive test cases written with Pytest using a dedicated test database: